 This curl variation has the elbows moving back at the same time as they bend, which isolates the biceps even more intensely.
 Step on a band that’s either a loop or has handles.
 Grasp it with an underhand grip, arms right alongside the body—the band should be already at tension with your arms straight (if not, you may need to loop it around your feet).
 As you pull up to bend your arms in a curling action, aim your elbows back behind you and keep the hands very close in front of the torso.
 Slowly lower back to straight.
-Go for 10 to 20 reps for three rounds, taking one minute rest in between.
+Go for 10 to 20 reps for three rounds, taking a one-minute rest in-between.

 Holland says: “This is a great way to isolate the triceps with the shoulders in a stable position.
 Most people start to feel it around rep 15 on the wall, and sooner on the floor.”

-Emig says: “You can curl a lot of weight without straining your back even after you are tired from standard curls.
+Emig says: “You can curl a lot of weight without straining your back even after you're tired from standard curls.
 They are a strict move that provide constant tension from top to bottom range.”

-Emig says: “I like including this move because it really develops the outside horseshoe shape of the tricep.
+Emig says: “I like including this move because it really develops the outside horseshoe shape of the triceps.
 With the two-second hold, it really burns it up.”